Selecting elements

 To create more complex selections of similar elements:

-1. (Optional) Create a Range selection
+1. (Optional) Perform a range selection

-2. Right-click one such element
+2. Right-click an element

 3. In the resulting menu, click Select→More